ashleyschuett/resalloc/client/README.md

 - pip install -r requirements.txt

 #### Configuration
-The client should automatically configure itself to connect to the client.
+The client should automatically configure itself to connect to the master server.
 It will not work on windows.
-If you are running on windows you would have to manually specify the IP on line 18.
+If you are running on windows you would have to manually specify the IP on line 19.

 #### Example Commands